For best experience please turn on javascript and use a modern browser!

 • Year 1

 You will start with the introductory course Intervention Research and the course Methods and Statistics in Education Research.
 In addition, you choose two elective courses in the first year, and follow the second statistics course Multilevel Data Analysis and the course Academic Skills.
-You will also work on your Research Internship on a self-chosen topic, under supervision of one of the research master staff members.
+You will also work on your Research Internship on a preferred topic, under the supervision of one of the research master staff members.

 • Year 2

-In the second year you follow the statistics course Structural Equation Modelling and choose three elective courses.
+In the second year, you follow the statistics course Structural Equation Modelling and choose three elective courses.
 Over the course of the second year, you will work on your final research master thesis.

 COURSES SEM 1 SEM 2 SEMESTER 1 SEMESTER 2 EC